-Do not just print the ‘GlassBedCorner’ files that come with this Thing unless they happen to be suitable for your setup.
-Instead, use the Customizer button to create a model for brackets that match your particular bed and glass plate dimensions.
-It is limited to plates that are roughly the same width and depth as the heated bed itself.
-If you yet have to buy a glass plate, I recommend one that is just a few millimeters smaller than the bed, and has rounded or beveled edges.
-Borosilicate glass is highly preferred over regular glass.
+Do not just print the example STL file, it is unlikely to fit your setup.
+Instead, use Customizer to generate brackets that match your particular bed and glass dimensions.
+It is limited to plates roughly the same width and depth as the heated bed itself.

 You can choose to add an extra pair of tiny ridges that may help to keep the plate clamped down.
-This is most useful if your glass plate has rounded or beveled edges.
-See the image and explanation at the bottom of this page.
+This is most useful if your glass plate has rounded or beveled edges, an explanation can be found at the bottom of this page.

 Next to the customized bracket model you created above, you must also print one pin and one nut (knob) per bracket.
 If you choose to print the ‘CoarseThread’ version of the pin (easier print but rougher adjustment), you must also print the CoarseThread version of the nut.

 The nuts come in two sizes.
-The larger is the recommended one, but if you have a thin bed and the knob sticks out above the glass, you may need the smaller nut.
+The larger is the recommended one, but you may need the smaller one if you have a thin bed and the knob sticks out above the glass.

 The model that comes out of Customizer is ready to print without supports.
 The worst overhangs are 45°, which should be easy to print if you have tuned your printer well.
 A fan can help with the overhangs, but make sure to print hot and slowly if you print ABS with a fan.